single serve pumpkin cupcake recipe

 Top the cooled cupcakes with the frosting and enjoy!

-3 reasons you’ll love this fall treat for one
+3 reasons you’ll love this single serve pumpkin cupcake

 • Makes just two cupcakes—perfect for when you don’t want leftovers.